meltface-80/Roon-Random-Albums-Extension/README.md

 # MusicD Remote (for Roon) - v1.6.30

-MusicD Companion for Roon is a feature-rich music discovery companion for Roon, helping you rediscover your library through album browsing in a random order, with rich metadata, beautiful wall displays and seamless playback with Roon Server at the heart.
+MusicD Remote is for Roon and is a feature-rich music discovery companion for Roon, helping you rediscover your library through album browsing in a random order, with rich metadata, beautiful wall displays and seamless playback with Roon Server at the heart.

 ---